tdlib/telegram-bot-api/README.md

 # TDLight Telegram Bot API
 The official documentation is [here](https://tdlight-team.github.io/tdlight-telegram-bot-api/).

-TDLight Telegram Bot API is a fork of the official Telegram Bot API, focused on memory footprint and performance.
+TDLight Telegram Bot API is an actively enhanced fork of the original Bot API, featuring experimental user support, proxies, unlimited files size, and more.

 TDLight Telegram Bot API is 100% compatible with the official version.